PyCQA/redbaron/docs/other.rst

 Every node have the :file:`.index_on_parent` attribute (property) that returns the index at which this node is store in its parent node list.
 If the node isn't stored in a node list, it returns :file:`None`.
-In the node is stored in a proxy list (:doc:`proxy_list`), it's the index in the proxy list that is return, to get the unproxified index use :ref:`index_on_parent_raw`.
+If the node is stored in a proxy list (:doc:`proxy_list`), it's the index in the proxy list that is returned. to get the unproxified index use :ref:`index_on_parent_raw`.

 .. ipython:: python